Ghasak/kmeans_task/README.md

 # TASK For Interview

 # Estimated Time to Finish
-2 hours, I have tried to upload the code first as an attachments but there was an error in the Gmail through linkedin as it doesn't accept attached files.
+I have spent 2 hours.
+Once I have finished the 1st hour, I tried to upload the code first as an attachments, but there was an error in the Gmail through linkedIn.
+It doesn't accept attached files (I figured it out later).
 Therefore I have uploaded the project to my GitHub.

 # - TASK
 Given a set of two dimensional points P (e.g. ....) find the size of set can be (100s).